hantsy/spring-reactive-sample/docs/data-neo4j-rx.md

 }
 ```

-The above code is easy to understand, the main difference is here it returns Reactor's `Flux` or `Mono` type.
-In the `get` method, if the  Post is not found, throw an exception `PostNotFoundException` in the reactive flow by `Mono.error`.
+The above codes are easy to understand, the main difference is here the methods return a Reactor's `Flux` or `Mono` type instead.

+To handle exception, you can the `ExceptionHandler` in the existing webmvc stack.
+For example, in the `get` method, if the  Post is not found, throw an exception `PostNotFoundException` in the reactive flow by `Mono.error`.

 ```java
 class PostNotFoundException extends RuntimeException {